junxit/us-congress-bills-111/metadata.md

 - 2010-07-01 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-07-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 410 - 0 (Roll No. 416). (text: CR 6/29/2010 H4929)
 - 2010-07-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 410 - 0 (Roll No. 416).(text: CR 6/29/2010 H4929)
+- 2010-07-12 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 457.